Yaron Finkelman: Operation Swords of Iron

 In March 2024, Finkelman conducted a war crimes investigation into the unauthorized demolition of al-Isra University in Gaza.
 Upon completing his inquiry, he presented his findings to IDF Chief of Staff Herzi Halevi, which resulted in the official reprimand of Brigadier General Barak Hiram.

 On April 4, 2024, the Chief of Staff, Herzi Halevi, decided to issue him a reprimand due to the death of workers at the World Central Kitchen.
 On May 5, Finkelman gave the opening order in the Battle of Rafah, and in September, the decisive defeat of the Rafah Brigade was completed.
 The IDF then concentrated its operational efforts within the Strip along the Philadelphi Route (162nd "Steel" Division), along the Netzarim Corridor (252nd Division), and established a buffer zone several kilometers deep into the Strip along the Israel-Gaza barrier.
 In October 2024, during a chance encounter, command forces killed the leader of Hamas, Yahya Sinwar, at Tel al-Sultan in Rafah.

 On January 21, 2025, Finkelman announced in a letter to Halevi that he intended to resign from the IDF due to his role in the military's failure during the October 7 attacks; Halevi announced on the same day that he would also resign from the IDF for the same reason.

+On November 23, 2025, IDF chief of staff Eyal Zamir dismissed Finkelman from reservist duty due to his role in Israel's failures on October 7.